Natural killer T cell: Invariant NKT (iNKT) cells

-The best-known subset of CD1d-dependent NKT cells expresses an invariant T-cell receptor (TCR) α chain.
-These are referred to as type I or invariant NKT cells (iNKT) cells.
+The best-known subset of CD1d-dependent NKT cells are invariant NKT cells, also known as Type I or iNKT.
+This subset expresses an invariant T-cell receptor (TCR) α chain.
 They are notable for their ability to respond rapidly to danger signals and pro-inflammatory cytokines.
 Once activated, they engage in effector functions, like NK transactivation, T cell activation and differentiation, B cell activation, dendritic cell activation and cross-presentation activity, and macrophage activation.

 iNKT cells recognize lipid antigens presented by CD1d, a non-polymorphic major histocompatibility complex class I-like antigen presenting molecule.
 These cells are conserved between humans and mice.
 The highly conserved TCR is made of Va24-Ja18 paired with Vb11 in humans, which is specific for glycolipid antigens.
 The best known antigen of iNKT cells is alpha-galactosylceramide (αGalCer), which is a synthetic form of a chemical purified from the deep sea sponge Agelas mauritianus. iNKT cells develop in the thymus, and distribute to the periphery.
 They are most commonly found in the liver, but are also found in the thymus, spleen, peripheral blood, bone marrow and fat tissue.
 In comparison to mice, humans have fewer iNKT cells and have a wide variation in the amount of circulating iNKT cells.

 Currently, there are five major distinct iNKT cell subsets.
-These subset cells produce a different set of cytokines once activated.
+They have been categorized based on their transcription factors and the cytokines they produce once activated.
 The subtypes iNKT1, iNKT2 and iNKT17 mirror Th Cell subsets in cytokine production.
 In addition there are subtypes specialized in T follicular helper-like function and IL-10 dependent regulatory functions.
 Once activated iNKT cells can impact the type and strength of an immune response.
 They engage in cross talk with other immune cells, like dendritic cells, neutrophils and lymphocytes.
 Activation occurs by engagement with their invariant TCR. iNKT cells can also be indirectly activated through cytokine signaling.

 While iNKT cells are not very numerous, their unique properties makes them an important regulatory cell that can influence how the immune system develops.
 They are known to play a role in chronic inflammatory diseases like autoimmune disease, asthma and metabolic syndrome.
 In human autoimmune diseases, their numbers are decreased in peripheral blood.
 It is not clear whether this is a cause or effect of the disease.
 Absence of microbe exposure in early development led to increased iNKT cells and immune morbidity in a mouse model.